If you’re looking to change your life, a good place to start is your daily routine.

 Take regular breaks during work.

-Whether you’re in the office, travelling, running a company, or doing it all from home, chances are you need to empty your mind every now and then.
+Whether you’re in the office, traveling, running a company, or doing it all from home, chances are you need to empty your mind every now and then.

 Taking regular breaks has been proven to improve your concentration, and leads to better mental health and mood.
 You should aim to be recharging every 45 minutes or so.

 It’s also crucial to stay active.